stelace/heroes-platform-demo/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/stelace/heroes-platform-demo)

-# Stelace Heroes Platform demo
+# Stelace API Starter Kit

-> This Stelace template is free to use, under the terms of the [MIT license](./LICENSE).
+> This Stelace starter kit is free to use, under the terms of the [MIT license](./LICENSE).
 Feel free to fork, contribute or just make it your own :heart:.

 ---

-This template leverages Stelace API to run a platform full of super heroes operating in NYC. __[Live Demo](https://heroes.demo.stelace.com/s)__
+This starter kit leverages Stelace API to run a platform full of super heroes operating in NYC. __[Live Demo](https://heroes.demo.stelace.com/s)__

 [![stelace-heroes-platform-screenshot](https://user-images.githubusercontent.com/12909094/60439766-abac0580-9c13-11e9-954d-9aaa7bc6f22e.gif)](https://heroes.demo.stelace.com/s)

 Here is a [blog post](https://stelace.com/blog/building-a-real-time-web-platform-from-scratch-in-one-week/) introducing this demo, and a more [precise description](./HEROES.md) of the demo, but we invite you to play [live](https://heroes.demo.stelace.com/s).

-Free your mind and imagine how many cool things you could build on your own… From online marketplaces to real-time platforms.
+Free your mind and imagine how many cool things you could build on your own with Stelace API… From online marketplaces to real-time platforms.

 **What is Stelace?**